jmirasb/transmission-daemon-snap/README.md

-# transmission-daemon-snap
+# Transmission-daemon snap
-Snap for transmission-daemon backend
+Snap for transmission-daemon backend for use on Ubuntu core or ubuntu desktop.
+This snap contains only daemon backend